mahfozweb/assignment-krishi-client/README.md

 # 📖 About the Project

-KrishiLink is a modern agricultural marketplace where users can buy, sell, and manage crops and vegetables efficiently.
+KrishiLink is a comprehensive agricultural marketplace designed to connect farmers, traders, and consumers.
+It provides a platform where users can upload, manage, and sell their crops, while buyers can browse and request crops in real time.
-Users can upload their own crops, track requests, and manage their produce with admin controls for approvals or deletions.
-The platform allows buyers to browse available crops, place requests, and see real-time updates on quantities.
-Additionally, users can access crop news, farming tips, and best practices, making KrishiLink a complete hub for farmers and buyers.
+The system also offers crop news, farming tips, and best practices to support informed decision-making.

+# 🎯 Objective

+- Facilitate direct interaction between farmers and buyers

+- Help farmers manage their crops efficiently

+- Provide reliable updates and insights on crop availability

+# 👥 Target Audience

+- Small and medium-scale farmers

+- Traders looking to buy crops directly

+- Consumers interested in fresh, local produce

+- Agricultural enthusiasts seeking news and tips

+# 📊 Key Metrics

+- Number of active users (farmers & buyers)

+- Crop uploads and approved requests

+- Transactions completed through the platform

+- Engagement with crop news and tips

+# 🚀 Deployment

+- The project is deployed on Vercel: [Click here to view](https://vercel.com/mahfozul-hoques-projects/assignment-krishi-server)

 ## 📖 Project Overview